 See the Muralha Fernandina

-This beautiful medieval castle in Porto was built in 1336 and still stands firmly on the cliffside of Porto, overlooking the Douro River.
+Step back in time at the Muralha Fernandina, a beautiful medieval castle in Porto was built in 1336 and still stands firmly on the cliffside of Porto, overlooking the Douro River.
+Marvel at its historic significance and architectural grandeur.

 Visit the Palacio de Cristal